hmiguel33/academic-kickstart/content/project/Inside-a-wireless-transmission/index.md

 ## An FSK simulation

-Mobile phones, internet access, and to listening music on the radio are normal activities for most of us.
+Mobile phones, internet access, and listening the radio, those are normal activities for most of us.
 When any of those activities take place, we impose a data signal wave over a carrier signal wave, generally of higher frequency.
 This process is called modulation.

 Digital Modulation provides more information capacity, high data security, quicker system availability with great quality communication.